-Shapr3D is a great tool to freely explore, create, refine, and manufacture spontaneous ideas and design variations on iPad and Mac.
+Shapr3D is a great tool to freely explore, create, refine, and manufacture spontaneous ideas and design variations on iPad, Mac, and Windows.
 Plus, you can comfortably modify imported models.
 Any professional, CAD expert, designer, manufacturer, and architect can pick up the app for conceptual thinking, concept design, and digital prototyping.
 This is possible because Shapr3D is a tool designed for direct modeling.

 Direct modeling is one of three paradigms of 3D modeling in Computer Aided Design (CAD).
 It’s the easiest to learn compared to the other more complicated, paradigms: freeform surface modeling and parametric modeling.
 Since these two paradigms require building logical and mathematical relationships between modeling steps, you have to meticulously plan the relationships and parametric connections—which takes years to master.
 You only need a month or so to pick up direct modeling.